hypernumbers/hypernumbers-manual/contents/hypernumbers-functions/special/snapshot.rst

 It is designed to be used in templates and allows values to be dragged through at the time a page is created and never updated.

-A typical example is to pull prices through from a price list to a quotation - the price list can be updated by the quotes will never change
+A typical example is to pull prices through from a price list to a quotation - the price list can be updated but the quotes will never change

 Syntax
 ------